luhanmonat/UniCom/README.md

 ![UniCom 5](https://user-images.githubusercontent.com/46026730/192060404-824c941c-ae6b-4235-98d9-372d9ffe7f43.gif)

-This is how the unit looks before connecting to your project.
+This is how the unit looks when connecting to a project.
 Once you connect, it can send commands via bluetooth as follows...

 All commands have the format: /[character][number][cr]